Frequently Asked Questions

 Q: Is beekeeping experience necessary to apply?

-A: No. At the 'Getting Started' Apprentice Beekeeper level, you don't even need to own a hive!
-Please see our Apprentice Beekeeper page for more details.
+A: No. At the 'Getting Started with Bees' level, you don't even need to own a hive!

 Q: Can minors participate in the program?

-A: At this time, students must be 18 years or older to enroll.
+A: No, students must be 18 years or older to enroll.

 Q: I have a top bar hive.
 Can I use this hive to work toward my certification requirements?
 Do you teach beekeeping in alternative hive styles?